shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

 ## Other Training Selections
 List of other selections made for training.
-Where possible - grid Search using a validation set was used determine the optimal selection:
+Where possible - Grid Search using a validation set was used determine the optimal selection:
 - Learning Rate Scheduler: `ReduceLROnPlateau`
 - Feature Extractor Loss: `TripletLoss`
 - Classifier Loss: `CrossEntropyLoss`
 - Optimiser: `Adam`
-- Save best model based on: AUR ROC on Validation Set
+- Save best model based on: AUR ROC on Validation Set (Form of early stopping)

 ### Training Process
 A standard training loop will take place ensuring that both the Feature Extractor and Classifier models are trained.
 The model that preforms best on the validation set (in terms of AUR ROC metric) will be saved as `siamese_net_model.pt`.